junxit/us-congress-bills-114/metadata.md

 - 2015-01-16 — Introduced in House
 - 2015-01-16 — Introduced in House
 - 2015-01-16 — Referred to the House Committee on Energy and Commerce.
+- 2015-01-23 — Referred to the Subcommittee on Health.
+- 2015-01-27 — Considered under suspension of the rules. (consideration: CR H618-620)
+- 2015-01-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+398.
+- 2015-01-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-01-27 — Mrs. Ellmers moved to suspend the rules and pass the bill.
+- 2015-01-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H618)
+- 2015-01-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H618)